 Currently the Field Day story is just a small beginning, dealing with recent operations and little bits of info from previous years.
 The FM Simplex Contest story will of course have additions each year as the contest continues.
 Also new is the beginnings of a listing of club members who have held elected or appointed positions with national organizations (ARRL, NCVEV, etc).
 We are also adding a list of Silent Keys.
-At some point everyone who is a member would probably appear in this list.
+At some point everyone who is a member would appear in this list.
 I started the list as for a few years in the 2000s the club kind of neglected to mention / honor members who recently passed.
 For a time this was the only mention of them.
-It is being included not just to take up space, but to act as a final tribute to a club member and is listed by the year a member passes.
+It is being included not just to take up space, but to act as a final tribute to a club member and is listed by the year a member passes (even if they are not a member at that time).